 Cost Analysis provides assistance and advice to DLCs with Service Centers on an ad hoc basis or through training courses.
 Training is available on an “on demand” basis by contacting the Office of Cost Analysis and Cost Analysis staff are available to consult with Service Center managers in person or by telephone at any time.
 Questions on the operation of Service Centers, the MIT Service Center Policy/Procedures, or available training should be directed to the Office of Cost Analysis.

-To request equipment replacement funds, forward a request form to Ron Hasseltine (email@example.com) at the Office of the Vice President for Research and copy John Donahue (firstname.lastname@example.org) in the Office of Cost Analysis
+To request equipment replacement funds, fill out the Request for Financial Assistance Service Center Equipment Replacement Form [PDF], and forward it to Ron Hasseltine (firstname.lastname@example.org) at the Office of the Vice President for Research.
+Copy John Donahue (email@example.com) in the Office of Cost Analysis, NE18-901.

 To request authorization to lease or an advance of internal funds to acquire service center equipment, a formal request must be forwarded to the Office of the Executive Vice President and Treasurer and the Office of the Vice President for Research with a copy to Joe Foley (617-452-5045) in the Office of Cost Analysis.
 The request must be signed by the appropriate Dean and Department Head or Lab or Center Director, clearly describe the equipment, the need it will fill, and the reason why a loan or lease is necessary and appropriate.
 The request must include a statement of fiscal responsibility guaranteeing payment/repayment.
 Additionally, the request must include: